 Who Can Benefit

 You don’t have to be a sportsperson to feel the benefits!
-Muscular tension, stress and fatigue can affect all of us,whether we are competitive or recreational athletes, DIY fanatics, gardeners, busy housewives, or stressed executives.
+Muscular tension, stress and fatigue can affect all of us, whether we are competitive or recreational athletes, DIY fanatics, gardeners, gamers or busy working live.
 Active or sedentary – you should find massage relaxing and therapeutic.

 Many people appreciate the deep treatment offered by a sports massage therapist as they can really feel those knots being ‘ironed out’.
 You will become aware of how your body reacts and tenses up under stress and by taking early action to reduce their stress levels and relax.

 Your treatment will include some or all of the following;

 - Myofascial Release

 – Myofascia is the tough tissue structure which surrounds all your muscles.
 When this is damaged or traumatised it can become tight and restrictive.

 - Trigger Point Therapy

 – Deep palpation on a specific ‘trigger’ or ‘knot’ to relax the area.